-The Lacoste Logo symbolizes the high cost, elite, and exclusivity of the company’s products.
-Brand clients will always stand out from the crowd.
+The Lacoste logo symbolizes the luxury, elitism, and exclusivity of the company’s products.
+Brand customers will always stand out from the crowd.

 Lacoste: Brand overview